yousufislam191/Task-Management-System/README.md

 ---

-5. **Now it's time to run the backend site, and there are some steps for running the backend site, and you have to follow these steps strictly; otherwise, you will face some errors.**
+5. _Now it's time to run the backend site, and there are some steps for running the backend site, and you have to follow these steps **strictly**; otherwise, you will face some errors._
 6. **Open a new terminal in your vs code then run this two command.**

 ```terminal